Pearl Milling Company

-Pearl Milling Company is an American brand and a former manufacturing company for pancake mix, table syrup, and other breakfast food products.
+Pearl Milling Company is an American brand of pancake mix, table syrup, and other breakfast food products owned by PepsiCo.
+The brand is named after the former manufacturing company that produced the original version of the pancake mix product.
+The Pearl Milling Company was founded in 1888 by Chris L. Rutt and Charles G. Underwood.
 The original version of the pancake mix was developed in 1888–1889, and was advertised as the first "ready-mix" cooking product.

-In June 2021, the Aunt Jemima brand name was discontinued by its current owner, PepsiCo, with all products rebranded to "Pearl Milling Company", the name of the company that produced the original pancake mix product.
+To distinguish the pancake mix, Rutt and Underwood branded it under the Aunt Jemima name.
+They then sold the company in 1890, and its ownership changed hands until it was purchased by the Quaker Oats Company in 1926, which, in turn, was bought by PepsiCo in 2001.
+In 2021, the Aunt Jemima brand name was discontinued, with all products rebranded to "Pearl Milling Company".